ThinhLe881/student-utility-tool/README.md

 # Student Utility Tool

-This application was designed intended for students at Ontario Tech University to use in order to manage their academic school life.
+This application was designed for students at Ontario Tech University to assist them in their academic life, using Flutter and Google Firebase.

 ## Team Members

 -   Thinh Le
 -   Benjamin Tsoumagas
 -   Andy Wang
 -   Ting Jian Wu

 ## Features